jacekturek/fuzyecon/README.md

 It is iteresting to learn about the features of fuzzy sets as well as fuzzy logic to use AI in economic modeling.

 > AI can find soluctions in a sets of possible solutions.
-The forumlas are equations but here I want to use AI simulations to count the proper values.
+The forumlas are equations but here I want to use AI simulations to count the result.

 ##